At one point, they were the hottest artists on the rise in the music industry. Are they still?

 Now: In a shocking turn of events that crushed the hearts of One Directioners, the band broke up in 2016.
 Rumors of a hiatus quickly became an announcement of a permanent split, and then reverted back to a hiatus.
-Zayn went solo later that same year and seems to be doing just fine without his bandmates.
+Zayn went solo later that same year, as did Niall Horan and Liam Payn, and they all seem to be doing just fine without their former bandmates.

 Was the prediction correct?
 Yes (temporarily).
-Together or apart, the band still gave us some talented names in the music industry.
+Together or apart, the band gave us some talented names in the music industry.
 (Thanks, Simon Cowell.)
-Although, if MTV didn't tell us all to watch out for One Direction, the hearts of Directioners everywhere may have been spared the heartbreak.
+Although, if MTV hadn't told us all to watch out for One Direction, the hearts of Directioners everywhere may have been spared the heartbreak.